Say Hello to Anvil

 Then we try it out - we run the app, sign up and verify our email, and log in.
 We see that we have a new row, and we’ve linked the entries in the visitors table to our users.

 That’s it!
 Time to save what we’ve made.
 We hit the Save button to store the state of the app at this point in time.

 Then we look at the version history for this app.
 It’s backed by Git, so we have complete version control - and we can clone the app as a Git repo to work on it offline.

 Finally, we set a particular verison of the app to ‘published’ - this keeps our published app separate from the one we’re working on.

 Try it for yourself

-The Anvil Essentials course continues with Storing and Displaying Data.
+The Anvil Essentials course continues with Building a News Aggregator.

-By the end of the three Anvil Essentials tutorials, you will be able to build and publish multi-user data management apps with Anvil.
+By the end of the four Anvil Essentials tutorials, you will be able to build and publish multi-user data management apps with Anvil.